gautham-c/javasimd/README.md

-# Pison - SIMD-Accelerated JSON Indexing in Java
+# SIMD-Accelerated JSON Indexing in Java

 **Pison** is a Java-based structural indexing engine for JSON records, inspired by the original [Pison C++ implementation](https://vldb.org/pvldb/vol14/p694-jiang.pdf).
 This project enables efficient querying and traversal of large or deeply nested JSON structures using SIMD and multithreaded parallelism.